|Last updated 10.10.17

 A pictorial history compiled by Geoff Goodall

-TRANSCONTINENTAL AIR SERVICE PERTH-ADELAIDE - AND THE END OF WAA
+TRANSCONTINENTAL AIR SERVICE PERTH-ADELAIDE - AND THE END OF THE AIRLINE

 Here G-AUJO prepares to depart Parafield for the inaugural two-day service from Adelaide to Perth